-• Seborrheic keratoses are rough, wart-like brown growths that are entirely benign but can be mistaken for something more serious
+Seborrheic keratoses are rough, wart-like brown growths that are benign but can be mistaken for something more serious.

 Why Brown Spots Are So Common

-Skin accumulates decades of UV exposure, hormonal changes, inflammation, and routine cell turnover, and brown spots are among the most visible results of that history.
+Skin accumulates the effects of decades of UV exposure, hormonal changes, inflammation, and routine cell turnover, and brown spots are among the most visible results of that history.
 The vast majority are harmless.
-A small subset require attention.
+A small subset requires attention.

 The most useful approach to a new brown spot is not to try to diagnose it from memory or by matching it to a photo, but to understand which features separate the harmless from the concerning, and when a professional evaluation is appropriate.

-Characteristics: flat, clearly bounded spots with a fairly uniform brown color.
+Sunspots are flat, have cistinct boundaries and a uniform brown color.
 They range from a few millimeters to about a centimeter.
 They do not have the raised, rough texture of seborrheic keratoses.
 They develop gradually over years and do not change rapidly.

 Solar lentigines result from melanocytes overproducing melanin locally in response to chronic UV exposure.
 They are not precancerous, but their presence indicates that cumulative sun damage has occurred, which is associated with an elevated overall skin cancer risk.
 Age spots vs. sun spots are sometimes distinguished by cause (hormonal vs. UV), but the terms are often used interchangeably in everyday language.